Installation¶

 please switch to the relevant tag.

-Verify that now we have the current development version identifier with the .dev
+Verify that now we have the current development version, for example:

 $ gstore --version